The Brahmaputra River Cruise as you'll see when you read this guest post by my…

 After my one day initiation into skiing in Japan, I wish I could have had a solid week of skiing across several more resorts including Niseko and Furano.
-Niseko receives on average 14 metres of snow every winter so I can only dream about what a few powder days would look like here.
+Niseko receives on average 14 m of snow every winter so I can only dream about what a few powder days would look like here.

-Furano, bordered by Daisetsu-zan National Park, receives on average 9 metres of snow per year and with the quality of its snow, it’s been the host site for 10 FIS Downhill World Cups.
+Furano, bordered by Daisetsu-zan National Park, receives on average 9 m of snow per year and with the quality of its snow, it’s been the host site for 10 FIS Downhill World Cups.
 Sign me up!

 Go snowshoeing at Lake Mashu

 Lake Mashu, a caldera lake in Akan National Park, reportedly vies for the title of “clearest lake in the world.”
 It’s deep, with clear blue water though on a day in late February we didn’t appreciate that.
 Fog did engulf the far shore – something the lake is also famous for.

 Lake Mashu is not accessible to the public but there are a couple of viewing platforms.
 It’s pretty obvious that it’s a caldera lake from above.
 In summer there is a hiking trail that runs along the rim of the caldera to the summit of Mount Mashudake.
 In winter, it’s a stunning place for snowshoeing.

 The terrain is rolling so I’d classify the snowshoeing as easy.
 You can do a loop that includes the trail high above the caldera, returning to the parking lot by a closed-off road.
 It’s a superb outing and definitely one of the top things to do in Hokkaido in winter.

 The Ainu people are the indigenous people of Japan but weren’t officially recognized as such until 2008.
 If you are anywhere on Hokkaido where you have the chance to see the Ainu people sing and dance I highly recommend the experience.